CalebQ42/LinuxPA/README.md

 # LinuxPA
 LinuxPA is a try to bring a [PortableApps.com](http://portableapps.com) type launcher to Linux.

-# App Detection
+# How to use
-LinuxPA looks in all folders in the PortableApps folder for, first, a script file (starts with the shebang (`#!`)) and, secondly, a native linux executable (starts with ELF).
-It will only add the first one it finds.
+Just double click on an app to launch it!
+If there are multiple executables, you can either select the specific executable, or if you just double click the app it'll launch the first linux executable, but if one isn't found it launches the first executable in general.

 # PortableApps.com Compatibility
 LinuxPA works will with the PortableApps.com launcher, as it looks for apps in the PortableApps folder and grabs the app's name and icon from where it should be in the PortableApps.com format.